-I normally like to take a break in between travel series to catch up a little on what we’ve been doing in London and what not, but seeing as it’s already February, I figure I better go ahead and jump right into our Christmas trip to Copenhagen before it gets even more silly to be talking about the holidays when it’s almost spring!
+I normally like to take a break in between travel series to catch up a little on what we’ve been doing in London and what not, but seeing as it’s already February, I figure I better go ahead and jump right into Christmas in Copenhagen before it gets even more silly to be talking about the holidays when it’s almost spring.

 My goodness, what a beautiful city Copenhagen is, especially during the holidays.
-Not even counting Tivoli Gardens (which is in a league of its own, and one of the coolest places you’ll ever visit at Christmas-time), the entirety of the city is so chock-full of holiday spirit that even the frigid December temperatures can’t bring down the festive enthusiasm.
+Not even counting Tivoli Gardens (which is in a league of its own, and one of the coolest places you’ll ever visit at Christmas-time), the entire city is so full of holiday spirit that even the frigid December temperatures in Copenhagen can’t bring down the festive enthusiasm.

 From the minute we exited the metro station, I knew we were going to like Copenhagen.
-Not every first impression I’ve had of a new place is correct, but as a general rule, I can usually determine whether I’m going to like a city within the first hour of being in it, and my first impressions of Copenhagen as we walked from the Kongens Nytorv station to our hotel were this –
+Not every first impression I’ve had of a new place is correct, but as a general rule, I can usually determine whether I’m going to like a city within the first hour or so of being in it.

-Dang, it’s cold!
-But at least the skies are a beautiful, crisp winter blue!
-(That would be the last time we saw blue skies in Copenhagen, but hey, at least we got started off on the right foot!)
+It’s so freaking cold, but at least the skies are a beautiful, crisp winter blue!
+(That would be the last time we saw blue skies in Copenhagen, but at least we got started on the right foot!)

 Everybody is smiling at me!
-(This could be partly due to the big grin on my own face.
+(This could have been partly due to the giant grin plastered on my own face.
 Smiling is contagious.
 Unless you’re from London.)

-This city is so clean.
-I haven’t seen a city this pristine since Singapore where they’ll kick you out of the country if you’re found with a piece of chewing gum in your mouth.
+Copenhagen is so clean.
+I haven’t seen a city this pristine since Singapore where they kick you out of the country if you’re found with a piece of chewing gum in your mouth.
 (Slight exaggeration in reference to Singapore, of course, but still – very, very clean streets and canals in Copenhagen.)

 Scandinavian women are just as pretty as I thought they’d be.
 Must remember to wear make-up tomorrow so as not to feel like ugly, old crone by comparison.